Fluoxetine delayed-release capsulesPronunciation

 - if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, stroke, heart problems, high blood pressure, liver problems, kidney problems, bleeding problems, or diabetes
+- if you have a history of seizures, stroke, heart problems, high blood pressure, liver problems, kidney problems, bleeding problems, increased eye pressure or glaucoma, or diabetes

 - if you are dehydrated, have low blood sodium levels, or drink alcohol